Buying a puppy

 What do you need for your puppy?

 In order to provide for your dog's basic needs, a safe sleeping place and a good food and water bowl are essential.
-The Pawise crate or Boon crate are ideal tools for training your dog.
+The Pawise Wire Dog Crate or Boon 2-door Crate (both which can be found on our website), are ideal tools for training your dog.
 You can read more about this below.
 A crate is also a way of creating a safe environment for your puppy.
 This allows the puppy to retreat to its safe place and relax.
 When buying a crate, make sure you choose the right size, so that your dog can move around freely.
 You can buy a pillow that fits in the crate such as the Scruffs Expedition mat to create a lovely place for your dog to sleep.
-Vetsend also offers you a wide range of drinking bowls and food bowls.
-For puppies that eat too quickly, it is wise to purchase a so-called slow feeder In addition, you also need a collar or harness and matching lead, such as the Puppia Two Tone Lead and harness.
+Vetsend also offers you a wide range of water bowls and food bowls.
+For puppies that eat too quickly, it is wise to purchase a so-called slow feeder.
+In addition, you also need a collar or harness and matching lead, such as the Puppia Two Tone Lead and Puppia harness.
 Toys are also essential.
 Make sure that the toys are made of sturdy material and that your dog cannot swallow any components.
 Never allow your dog to play with the toy unsupervised.

 Training and raising your dog